 Next you will need to add the new repositories to the Public Repositories Nexus repository group.
 To do this, click on the Repositories link in the left-hand Nexus menu in the Views/Repositories section.
 Nexus lists Groups and Repositories in the same list so click on the public group.
 After clicking on the Public Repositories group, you should see the Browse and Configuration tabs in the lower half of the Nexus window.

 If you click on a repository or a group in the Repositories list and you do not see the Configuration tab, this is because your Nexus user does not have administrative privileges.
 To perform the configuration tasks outlined in this chapter, you will need to be logged in as a user with administrative privileges.

 To add the new repository to the public group, find the repository in the Available Repositories list on the right, click on the repository you want to add and drag it to the left to the Ordered Group Repositories list.
-Once the repository is in the Ordered Group Repositories list you can click and drag the repository within that list to alter the order in which a repository will be searched for a matching artifact.
+Once the repository is in the Ordered Group Repositories list you can click and drag the repository within that list to alter the order in which a repository will be searched for a matching component.

-In the last few sections, you learned how to add a new custom repositories to a build in order to download artifacts that are not available in the Central Repository.
+In the last few sections, you learned how to add a new custom repositories to a build in order to download components that are not available in the Central Repository.

 If you were not using a repository manager, you would have added these